timicoltd/ServiceHub-Developer/ServiceHub REST API Introduction.md

-# ServiceHub-API
+# ServiceHub REST API

-Timico ServiceHub-API requires a Timico customer account at https://portal.timico.com and a registered API Key via the ServiceHub Web Portal.
+Timico ServiceHub REST API requires a Timico customer account at https://portal.timico.com and a registered API Key via the ServiceHub Web Portal.
 Guidence for acquiring an API Key will be below.

 ## Getting Started